github/docs/content/code-security/security-advisories/index.md

 ---
 title: Managing security advisories for vulnerabilities in your project
 shortTitle: Security advisories
-intro: 'Discuss, fix, and disclose security vulnerabilities in your repositories using security advisories.'
+intro: 'Discuss, fix, and disclose security vulnerabilities in your repositories using repository security advisories.'
 redirect_from:
   - /articles/managing-security-vulnerabilities-in-your-project
   - /github/managing-security-vulnerabilities/managing-security-vulnerabilities-in-your-project